IRS-Devl/ComputerVision-UAV-Maneuvering/UniAxisFaceTracker/README.md

     - $ deactivate (to deactivate the virtual environment
 - Install the dependencies for the code to work.
     - $ pip3 install -r facetrackreq.txt
+- Execute the code with all hardware connected
+    - $ python3 Drone.py

 ## Face Tracking setup and Results
 ![GIF facetrack](https://github.com/IRS-Devl/ComputerVision-UAV-Maneuvering/blob/main/UniAxisFaceTracker/FaceGIF.gif)